Veterans/Military Education Benefits

 - and -

-The College reserves the right to decrease LVC Grant-in-Aid and/or Multi-Cultural Fellowship (awarded based on financial need) if the sum of the LVC Grant AND the veteran's benefits paid directly to LVC exceeds the student's financial need as determined by the FAFSA.
+The College reserves the right to decrease LVC Grant-in-Aid and/or Multi-Cultural Fellowship (awarded based on financial need) if the sum of the need-based aid AND the veteran's benefits paid directly to LVC exceeds the student's financial need as determined by the FAFSA.
 The student's non-need-based scholarship will NOT be adjusted through this portion of the policy.

 The Department of Veterans Affairs (DVA) may, at their discretion, reduce a student’s anticipated Post-9/11 GI Bill® payment to Lebanon Valley College for tuition and fees in order to satisfy a student’s outstanding debt (of any kind) with DVA.
 Students are responsible for any balance due to the College as a result of a reduced Post-9/11 GI Bill® payment.